coopy/mailchimp-signup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MailChimp for WordPress, the absolute best.
+MailChimp for WordPress Custom, the absolute best.
 Subscribe your WordPress site visitors to your MailChimp lists, with ease.

 == Description ==

-#### MailChimp for WordPress
+#### MailChimp for WordPress Custom

 *Adding sign-up methods for your MailChimp lists to your WordPress site should be easy.
 With this plugin, it finally is.*

-MailChimp for WordPress helps you add more subscribers to your MailChimp lists using various methods.
+MailChimp for WordPress Custom helps you add more subscribers to your MailChimp lists using various methods.
 You can create good looking opt-in forms or integrate with any other form on your site, like your comment, contact or checkout form.

 [youtube https://www.youtube.com/watch?v=fZCYPnFybqU]

-#### Some of the MailChimp for WordPress features
+#### Some of the MailChimp for WordPress Custom features

 - Connect with your MailChimp account in seconds.